braunsonm/hdf5-on-spark/README.md

 Feel free to open an issue if you have any questions!

+Many thanks to Noah who helped with the initial code for this project.

 ## Development Setup

 In order to get setup for development there is a few things you need to install first.